 Consistently each year there are a few or several cases where the JFTC grants clearance with conditions.
 Foreign-to-foreign transactions are not exceptional.
-For example, in FY 2017, the JFTC cleared the transaction between Qualcomm River Holdings B.V. and NXP Semiconductors N.V., and the transaction between Broadcom Ltd. and Brocade Communications Systems Inc. with conditions proposed by the parties as remedies.
+For example, in the fiscal year of 2017, the JFTC cleared the transaction between Qualcomm River Holdings B.V. and NXP Semiconductors N.V., and the transaction between Broadcom Ltd. and Brocade Communications Systems Inc. with conditions proposed by the parties as remedies.